gem5bootcamp/latin-america-2024/homework/design-space-exploration/README.md

 It could take hours or days to run all of the simulations on a single machine.
 Instead, focus on a few key configurations and workloads to analyze the impact of different architectural choices.
 You can also run some preliminary experiments to see if some workloads are affected by certain changes more than others and concentrate your efforts on those workloads.

+## Submission

+You will submit this assignment using GitHub Classroom.
+Use the "blank" repository that was created for you.

+Create a new file named "hw2_submission.md" in the root of your repository and include the answers to the nine questions above.
+After completing the assignment, commit and push your changes to the repository.

+**Be sure to add your name and email address to the README.md file.**
+This way we can associate your submission with you.